-NGF is back 23-30 May 2026 - Full programme is live, grab tickets for special events and see what's on now!
+NGF is back 23-30 May 2026 - The countdown is officially on, grab tickets for special events now!

 Developing the Next Generation of Technical Game Audio Professionals